GovWifi/govwifi-tech-docs/source/documentation/set_up.md

 ### Set up a backup SSID

-We recommend you have a backup guest SSID that people in your buildings can use if there’s a long GovWifi outage.
+We strongly recommend you have a backup guest SSID that people in your buildings can use if there’s a long GovWifi outage.

 When setting up your backup guest SSID: